Quanta Services, Inc. research snapshot

 PWR AI Trading Strategy Framework

 The PWR AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with 2026 revenue guidance, adjusted EPS guidance, backlog conversion, electric power demand, acquisition integration, labor capacity, and free cash flow.
+It connects chart levels with the raised 2026 guidance, backlog, acquisition integration, electric power demand, labor capacity, and free cash flow.

 Trend-following setup